jkirsteins/example-eth-wallet-in-dotnet/README.md

 - synchronizing with Infura's Rinkeby node
 - sending transactions

+Values denominated in wei are represented using the BigInteger type.

+Values denominated in ether (used in interaction with the user) are represented using the decimal type.

 ## Dependencies

 The main dependency is the Nethereum library, which handles key generation, and Ethereum JSON RPC